 Autonomous System (ASN)

 o The subrecipient must notify ADECA verbally or in writing of the completion of testing on the same day testing is completed.
 The subrecipient must submit test results to ADECA as soon as possible, but no later than three calendar days after testing is completed.
+Tests should be recorded in the program’s “Closeout CAI Location Performance Testing Template”

 Test results must conform to the following Performance Testing Specifications: